jatanpandya83/Small-dataset-statistics/README.md

 # What questions did I want to answer?
 How likely is it that my platelet count indicates thrombocytopenia?

-Naturally, I decided to perform hypothesis test at level alpha = 10%.
-I applied the test in two situations:

-- Over all the data-points obtained in the past 3-4 years: 16 data points
+Naturally, I decided to perform hypothesis test at level alpha = 5%.
+I applied the test over all the data-points obtained in the past 3-4 years: 16 data points.
-- Last one year: 5 data points

 Hypothesis test: In this case it is a one sample, one sided test, as below:
-- Null hypothesis: I have no medical condition
+- Null hypothesis: I do not have thrombocytopenia
-- Alternate hypothesis: I have thrombocytopenia
+- Alternate hypothesis: Reject the null hypothesis that I do not have thrombocytopenia

 # My approach

 I could use the student's T test, if my data was approximately normal.
 Below is the QQ plot:

 The data suggests that its distibution is approximately normal.